Dishonesty Legal Test in MPTS/GMC Proceedings

 “In cases of actual proven dishonesty, the balance ordinarily can be expected to fall down on the side of maintaining public confidence in the profession by a severe sanction against the practitioner concerned.
 Indeed, that sanction will often and perfectly properly be the sanction of erasure, even in the case of a one-off instance of dishonesty.”
 (August 2017)

-It is essential as a consequence of this risk that a doctor facing an allegation of dishonesty does not mislead the GMC, when making an oral or written response.
+It is essential as a consequence of the risk or erasure that a doctor facing an allegation of dishonesty does not mislead the GMC, when making an oral or written response.
 A doctor must undertake appropriate remediation, show insight, and present good quality evidence, among other things, if they are to seek to reduce the risk of erasure.

 Dishonesty can take many forms.
 Some examples might include: a doctor lying in their CV to give it greater weight in a job application round, by exaggerating claims or making them up altogether; a doctor taking monies from a patient without authority, for personal use; a doctor engaging in business arrangements that have benefitted them, through subterfuge and misdirection; theft of drugs from a ward for personal use or to sell on to others; a doctor telling lies when being investigated, by a Trust or the GMC, concerning allegations of professional or workplace misconduct.